hawc/draw/README.md

 This application is a proof of concept for using different web technologies for remotely manipulating WebGL rendered website content.

-You can control a 3D globe via a MIDI device attached to your computer.
-Or you can control it i.e. with your smartphone, just scan the displayed QR code.
+E.g. you can control a 3D globe via a MIDI device attached to your computer.
+Or you can control it with your smartphone, just scan the displayed QR code.

-Basically remote-sky consists of three main parts:
+Basically draw.hawc.de visualizations consist of three main parts:
-- a p5.js canvas for rendering a 3D globe
+- a p5.js/Three.js canvas for rendering content with WebGL
-- a MIDI API for setting globe properties via external MIDI devices
+- a client side peerjs instance + a peerjs server for setting properties via a websocket connection
-- a client side peerjs instance + a peerjs server for setting globe properties via a websocket connection from remote web connections
+- a MIDI API for setting properties via external MIDI devices

 ### What can I expect?